mkmkme/libvalkey/libvalkeycluster/CONTRIBUTING.md

 :tada:Thanks for taking the time to contribute!:tada:

-The following is a set of guidelines for contributing to hiredis-cluster.
+The following is a set of guidelines for contributing to libvalkeycluster.

 The basics about setting up the project, building and testing is covered in the [README](README.md).